People Who Lack A Filter Frequently Say These 20 Things

 PeopleImages.com

-This phrase can be incredibly cold and uncaring, especially if the person is confiding in you or seeking help.
+This one can be incredibly cold and uncaring, especially if the person is confiding in you or seeking help.
 Even if you don’t have a solution, offering a listening ear or words of support can go a long way.
 Showing empathy and compassion is an important part of building healthy relationships.

 7. “I’m always right.”